baburov/RayTracingSolarSystem/README.md

 # RayTracingSolarSystem
-My implementation of a solar system model using ray tracing
+My implementation of a solar system model using ray tracing.